Custom software vs SaaS: when to build and when to buy

 | Integration | API availability varies.
 Rate limits, restricted endpoints, marketplace lock-in. | Full control over APIs, data formats, and integration architecture. |

 | Data control | Data lives on vendor's infrastructure.
-Export options vary. | Data lives on your infrastructure.
-Full control over storage, backup, and deletion. |
+Data portability and export options vary.
+GDPR subject access requests depend on vendor cooperation. | Data lives on your infrastructure.
+Full control over storage, backup, deletion, and GDPR compliance obligations. |

 | Switching cost | Migrating away means extracting data (if possible) and retraining staff. | Code is yours.
 Switch hosting, developers, or bring development in-house. |

 | Compliance | Vendor's compliance posture may not match your requirements.
-You inherit their risks. | Build compliance into the architecture.
-Audit trails and data residency to your specification. |
+You inherit their risks.
+Data residency may be outside your jurisdiction. | Build compliance into the architecture.
+Audit trails and data residency to your specification.
+Meet sector-specific regulations (FCA, ICO, CQC) by design. |

 The pattern is clear: SaaS trades control for convenience.
 Custom software trades convenience for control.
 The right choice depends on which trade-off matters more for each specific system.